-If you do not follow the pre-certification procedures set forth in the Pre-Certification Program section of the Plan, no benefits will be provided (except in the case of emergency services).
+If you do not follow the pre-certification procedures set forth in the Pre-Certification Program section of the Plan, no benefits will be provided.
 Additionally, the expenses you incur due to not following the Pre-Certification Program procedures will not be applied to your deductibles or out-of-pocket maximums.
+(Pre-certification is not required for routine in-network health care performed in a provider's office, urgent care, emergency room, or via telehealth.)